Release: recipes runs and comparison#

 conda env export > ToolEnv_v2xx_Test.txt

 Modifications to configuration files need to be documented as well.
-To test recipes, it is recommended to only use the default options and DKRZ data directories, simply by uncommenting the DKRZ-Levante block of a newly generated config-user.yml file.
+To test recipes, it is recommended to only use the default options and DKRZ data directories, simply by uncommenting the DKRZ-Levante block of a newly generated configuration file.

 Submit run scripts - test recipe runs#